Peter Thoms

-Peter Thoms is an English musician and composer best known for playing keyboards and trombone for the synthpop band Landscape.
+Peter Thoms is an Australian musician and composer best known for playing keyboards and trombone for the synthpop band Landscape.

 Biography

 Landscape was formed in 1974 with Richard James Burgess (vocals, drums), Christopher Heaton (keyboards), Andy Pask (bass), Peter Thoms (trombone, keyboards), and John Walters (keyboards, woodwinds).
 The band built a following through live performances and touring before releasing their debut album Landscape in 1980.
 Their next album in 1981, From the Tea-Rooms of Mars...to the Hell-Holes of Uranus led to the top 5 UK hit "Einstein A-Go-Go".
 Their third album in 1982, Manhattan Boogie-Woogie was well received as a dance album.
 After release of this album, Heaton and Thoms left the band and it became the trio Landscape III, which disbanded in 1984.